 While Cal Water strives to develop programs that can be deployed in any of its districts, it tailors the marketing, targeting of customers, and levels of implementation of specific programs according to the needs of each district.
-In the Redwood Valley

-District, the main drivers shaping the conservation program are summarized in Table 2.
+In the Chico-Hamilton City District, the main drivers shaping the conservation program are summarized in Table 2.

 Table 2.
-Main Conservation Program Drivers in Redwood Valley District
+Main Conservation Program Drivers in Chico-Hamilton City District

-Driver Explanation High Residential Demand 97% of services and 92% of water use is residential, putting a premium on conservation programs designed to help residential properties use water efficiently.
+Driver Explanation SB X7-7 Compliance Continued investment in conservation needed to ensure District is able to meet its 2020 GPCD targets.
+High Priority Groundwater Basin 100% of District supply comes from a groundwater basin that DWR has identified as High Priority due to risks of overdraft and degradation.
+High Residential Demand 88% of services and 73% of water use is residential, putting a premium on conservation programs designed to help residential properties use water efficiently.
 High Outdoor Demand Summer monthly demand, driven by residential outdoor water uses, is significantly greater than average monthly demand, putting a premium on conservation programs designed to help residential properties manage landscape water use.
-High Water Cost Because of Cal Water needed to recapitalize the District and invest in new water treatment when it purchased it in 2000, water costs are high.
-Conservation can help customers manage water bills.
-System Water Loss System water loss has averaged more than 25% of total production over the last five years.
-This is high relative to industry norms.
-System water loss programs are needed to manage the water systems more efficiently.